 Lyndon Rose, Mayor Sylvester Turner

-Kylie Jenner and Travis Scott put Houston on the Instagram map at this Houston Rockets game.
+Kylie Jenner and Travis Scott put Houston on the Instagram map at this Houston Rockets game in 2017.
 And then came the roses.

-Kylie Jenner and Travis Scott seem to be everywhere these days, including on a striking cover of GQ.
+Kylie Jenner and Travis Scott seem to be everywhere, including on a striking cover of GQ.

 Concertgoers at the Toyota Center got the thrill of a lifetime Wednesday night.
 And it wasn’t just because of Space City-born rapper Travis Scott’s sick rendition of Sicko Mode.